zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 it can be used to serve to deploy models locally, in a cloud environment, or on a Kubernetes environment.

-You should use the MLflow Model Deployer:
+You should use the BentoML Model Deployer:

 * Standarize the way you deploy your models to production withing your organization.